 11. Take Over The Rankings if a Forum Post isn’t Helpful

-If you ever searched for something and came across a forum post on the top of the results, here’s your chance to claim your title.
+If you ever searched for something and came across a forum post at the top of the results, here’s your chance to claim your title.

 When a forum post ranks on the first page, you can publish an informative/more in-depth article, and soon enough, you’ll be above that post.